phalcon-orphanage/docs/en/reference/routing.rst

 Default Behavior
 ----------------
-Phalcon uses by default the Phalcon_Router_Rewrite_ router.
-When a Phalcon_Controller_Front_ is used as bootstrap, a router of this kind is automatically instantiated inside it.
-Phalcon_Router_Rewrite_ is a very simple router that always expects a URI that matchex the following pattern: /:controller/:action/:params
+Phalcon uses by default the :doc:`Phalcon_Router_Rewrite <../api/Phalcon_Router_Rewrite>` router.
+When a :doc:`Phalcon_Controller_Front <../api/Phalcon_Controller_Front>` is used as bootstrap, a router of this kind is automatically instantiated inside it. :doc:`Phalcon_Router_Rewrite <../api/Phalcon_Router_Rewrite>` is a very simple router that always expects a URI that matchex the following pattern: /:controller/:action/:params

 For example, for a URL like this *http://phalconphp.com/documentation/show/about.html*, this router will translate it as follows: